GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex4_assembly.md

 idba_ud --num_threads 20 ...
 ```

 The only thing to keep in mind is that these tools have different default behaviour.
-If no thread count is specified by the user, `SPAdes` will assemble with 16 threads. `IDBA-UD` will use all available threads which is can be problematic if you are using a shared compute environment that does not use a resource management system like slurm.
+If no thread count is specified by the user, `SPAdes` will assemble with 16 threads. `IDBA-UD` will use all available threads, which can be problematic if you are using a shared compute environment that does not use a resource management system like slurm.

 #### Setting a memory limit

-By far, the worst feature of `SPAdes` is the high memory requirements for performing assembly.
+By far, the worst feature of `SPAdes` is the high memory requirement for performing an assembly.
 In the absence of monitoring, `SPAdes` will request more and more memory as it proceeds.
-If this requires more memory than is available on your computer your system will start to store memory to disk space.
-This is an extremely slow operation and can make your computer to effectively unusable.
+If this requires more memory than is available on your computer, your system will start to store memory to disk space.
+This is an extremely slow operation and can render your computer effectively unusable.
 In managed environments such as NeSI a memory limit is imposed upon all running jobs, but if you are not using such a system you are advised to set a memory limit when executing `SPAdes`:

 ```bash
 spades.py -m 400GB ...
 ```

-No such parameter exists in `IDBA-UD`, although as this tool needs far less RAM than `SPAdes` you are less likely to need it.
+No such parameter exists in `IDBA-UD`, but it requires far less RAM than `SPAdes`, so you are less likely to need it.

 ---

 ### Preparing an assembly job for slurm

 NeSI does not allow users to execute large jobs interactively on the terminal.
 Instead, the node that we have logged in to (*lander02*) has only a small fraction of the computing resources that NeSI houses.
 The *lander* node is used to write small command scripts, which are then deployed to the large compute nodes by a system called **slurm**.
 The ins and outs of working in slurm are well beyond the scope of this workshop (and may not be relevant if your institution uses a different resource allocation system).
 In this workshop, we will therefore only be showing you how to write minimal slurm scripts sufficient to achieve our goals.
-By the end of the workshop, you should have built up a small collection of slurm scripts for performing the cnessary stages of our workflow and with experience you will be able to modify these to suit your own needs.
+By the end of the workshop, you should have built up a small collection of slurm scripts for performing the necessary stages of our workflow and with experience you will be able to modify these to suit your own needs.

 #### Submitting a *SPAdes* job to NeSI using slurm